Non-coherent evolution of closed weakly interacting system leads to equidistribution of probabilities of microstates: Non-coherent evolution

-As Eq. \eqref{noncoherent} shows, in the discrete case the non-coherence condition converts a reversible unitary transformation into an irreversible stochastic transformation.
-In the continuous case, unitary evolution is described by the exponential of a skew-Hermitian matrix.
-In the context of quantum theory, we typically express this as $\mathcal{U}(t) = \exp(i \mathcal{H} t)$, where $\mathcal{H}$ is a Hermitian matrix, particularly representing the Hamiltonian of the system.
+As the previous section shows, in the discrete case, the non-coherence condition, $\Delta t \gg t_{\text{coh}}$, converts a reversible unitary transformation into an irreversible stochastic transformation.
+In the continuous case, unitary evolution is described by the exponential of a skew-Hermitian matrix \cite{NaiveLie}.
+In the context of quantum theory, we typically express this as $\mathcal{U}(t) = \exp(i \mathcal{H} t)$, where $\mathcal{H}$ is a time-independent Hermitian matrix, particularly representing the Hamiltonian of the system.
 The continuous analog of a bistochastic transformation is a symmetric continuous-time Markov chain (CTMC).
 The time dependence of transition probabilities is given by $\mathcal{T}(t) = \exp(\mathcal{Q} t)$, where $\mathcal{Q}$ is the transition rate matrix (Q-matrix) \cite{MarkovBook}.
 Its non-diagonal elements are positive numbers representing the rates of transition between states.
-The diagonal elements $Q_{\alpha\alpha}$ represent the total rate of departing from the state $\alpha$.
-They are negative such that the sums of elements in each column are zero\footnote{In probability texts, the state of the system is often represented by a row, and the transformation matrix is placed on the right of it.
-We use the convention adopted in physical texts, which is to represent the state as a column and place the transformation matrix to the left of it.
+The diagonal elements $Q_{\alpha\alpha}$ represent the total departure rate from the state $\alpha$.
+They are negative, such that the sums of elements in each column are zero\footnote{In probability texts, the state of the system is often represented by a row, and the transformation matrix is placed on the right of it.
+We use the convention adopted in physical texts: to represent the state as a column and place the transformation matrix to the left of it.
 This convention results in a difference in definition: in probability textbooks, the sums of elements in each row of a Q-matrix are zero.}.
 A general Q-matrix serves as the continuous analog of a stochastic transformation, while the analog of a bistochastic transformation is a Q-matrix symmetric over the main diagonal, i.e., $Q_{\alpha\beta} = Q_{\beta\alpha}$.
+We are going to demonstrate that just as the unitary transformation converts into a bistochastic transformation under the condition of non-coherence, unitary evolution converts into symmetric stochastic evolution.